Raptorbytes/RaptorZB/README.md

 *To learn python stuff*

-### Why am I writing this README?

-*Because it looks cool and makes me feel like I'm being productive*

 # Build instructions:

 **Run the included .py file and follow instructions.
-It should leave you with a <insert name you gave>.zip file and thats that.**
+It should leave you with a <insert name you gave>.zip/.tar.gz file and thats that.**

-# DO NOT UNZIP THE FILE UNLESS YOU ARE ALRIGHT WITH THE COMPLETE CONSEQUENCES OF THE SIZE OF THE ZIP YOU CREATED!!
+# DO NOT UNZIP THE FILE UNLESS YOU ARE ALRIGHT WITH THE COMPLETE CONSEQUENCES OF THE SIZE OF THE ZIP/TAR YOU CREATED!!